boschresearch/blech-doc/website/content/en/docs/user-manual/types.md

 Field            ::= ("var" | "let") Identifier ":" Type ["=" Expr]
 ```

-If an initialiser is given for a field this value is taken as the default value when constructing an instance of this structure.
+If an initialiser is given for a field this value is taken as the default value when constructing a new instance of this structure.
 The initialisation expression must be a compile time value.
 Of course, this default value may be overruled by the initialiser given at the instantiation.